Lanyev/heroesAlanAwards/README.md

 - .NET Core SDK (for running the `heroes-decode` command)
 - Python   3.x (for running the Python script)
 - Pandas library (Python package)

+## Installation

+To install the required Python packages, run the following command:

+bash pip install pandas==1.3.4

+Make sure to install the correct version of `pandas` as specified above.

 ## Usage